AndersDeath/diary2/000-current.md

 # 12 April - Wednesday - Yerevan - 195 day of immigration

 Today I was coding for whole day and it was quite cool.
 I also did some coding trainings. unfortunately I had to work on DR SMILE's tasks.
+I did one minor improvement for eleventy though.